 Should I try oil pulling?

 Taking an active role in your own well-being is certainly important, but nothing replaces the experience and wisdom of a licensed dentist.
-Edmonds residents are encouraged to make an appointment at Soundview Family Dental for a consultation and to discuss dental care options with our dentists.
+Edmonds residents are encouraged to make an appointment at Soundview Family Dental for a consultation and to discuss dental care options with our dentist.

 At-home health regimes can have a very positive effect, so you may want to try oil pulling for yourself.
 You may or may not get the results you were hoping for, but it likely won’t hurt.
 For optimum oral health, the recommendation remains to brush your teeth twice daily, floss or clean between the teeth once daily, and visit your dentist twice a year.
 Be sure you try oil pulling in addition to these recommendations… not in place of them!